theodox/theodox.github.io/cookbook/index.md

 Use the discussion links at the bottom of each page to ask questions.
 If you see a question there that you can answer, chime in!
 This is all about sharing information.

-There's also a nice write-up of the original presentation [here](http://archive.gamedev.net/archive/columns/events/gdc2006/articlee9d2.html?id=655)
+The concept of 'spaces' is a key on in the rigging business.
+It's a key part of the slides as well.
+The ideas are discussed more thoroughly in [this article](http://techartsurvival.blogspot.com/2014/12/the-conquest-of-space.html)

 Anway, [here's the slides.](01.md)  Enjoy!